Pan-African Surgical Conference 2025

 Africa faces a critical shortage of surgical professionals.
 By 2030, the continent is projected to lack over 6 million surgical care providers.
 With only 0.5 surgeons and 0.1 anesthetists per 100,000 people, this shortage creates a major health care burden.

-In response to this urgent need, the Pan-African Plastic and Reconstructive Surgery Conference brings together health care professionals and policymakers to develop strategies to strengthen Africa’s surgical workforce and improve access to surgical care.
+In response to this urgent need, the Pan-African Surgical Conference brings together health care professionals and policymakers to develop strategies to strengthen Africa’s surgical workforce and improve access to surgical care.

 Conference Profile